 Alternative A (No Action) Alternative B (Preferred Alternative) Alternative C Overall Concept The National Park Service and the Bureau of Land Management would continue to provide minimal management of the eight wilderness areas.
 For the foreseeable future there would be no major change in the management of the wilderness areas.
 The emphasis would be on wilderness character preservation while providing more opportunities for visitors to access some of the wilderness areas compared to alternative A. The emphasis would be on continuing to preserve wilderness resources while providing additional opportunities for visitors to access several of the wilderness areas compared to alternatives A and B, particularly in the Pinto Valley and Spirit Mountain wilderness areas.
 Wilderness Stewardship Program No effort to institute a volunteer stewardship program.
 A volunteer wilderness stewardship program would be established to aid in the management and monitoring of the wilderness areas.
 Same as alternative B. Collection of Natural Resources Not permitted on NPS lands (with the exceptions of permitted scientific collecting).
 Not permitted on NPS lands (with the exceptions of permitted scientific collecting).
 Same as alternative B. Permitted on BLM lands for non-commercial purposes.
 In the portions of the three wilderness areas managed by the Bureau of Land Management (the Eldorado, Ireteba Peaks, and Spirit Mountain wilderness areas) the collection of natural resources, including plants and rocks, for noncommercial purposes would continue to be allowed.
 Same as alternative B. Dogs and Other Pets Pets would continue to be permitted, with pets required to be on leash on NPS lands.
-Group Sizes No limits on group sizes in the wilderness areas.
+Pets would be required to be under leash control at all times.
+Same as alternative B. Group Sizes No limits on group sizes in the wilderness areas.
 Groups would be limited to no more than 12 people, total, per group, including the leader of the group; groups larger than 12 would be divided.
 Same as alternative B.